This Chennai-based startup teaches coding and latest technologies in students’ native languages.

 Diversity and Rising Aspirations

-Since the digital revolution and emergence of India as the powerhouse of IT, the aspirations of the Indian youth have increased exponentially, especially Thus, to reap the benefits of the digital boom, students enroll in professional courses and learn how to code.
+Since the digital revolution and emergence of India as the powerhouse of IT, the aspirations of the Indian youth have increased exponentially, especially Thus, to reap the benefits of the digital boom, students enrol in professional courses and learn how to code.
 However, many graduates need to be retrained and reskilled for months when they are hired by software companies.
 They get stuck in low-growth and less rewarding jobs in the software sector, which are repetitive and do not require specialized skills.
 Moreover, the emergence of new technologies like Artificial Intelligence, Machine Learning, Automation, etc. is bound to make their future bleak unless they are reskilled and become comfortable with the latest technologies.

 Closing the Skill Gap